-80% of people in Ireland will live in urban areas by 2050, up from just over 60% currently.
+Source: Eurostat Source: Eurostat 80% of people in Ireland will live in urban areas by 2050, up from just over 60% currently.
 According to the Central Statistics Office (CSO), by 2031, over 40% of Ireland's population growth will be concentrated in Dublin.
 Furthermore, the counties surrounding Dublin in the Mid-East region (Meath, Kildare and Wicklow) have the next highest potential accounting for approximately 25% of projected growth.
 Clearly then, Dublin will be the focal point of future population growth which will underpin long-term demand for housing.
-Economic drivers The EU Commission is forecasting economic growth of 4.4% for Ireland in 2018, almost twice the growth rate of the Euro area.
-Growth is supported by heightened foreign investment inflows, which has seen the unemployment rate fall to 6.7% at the end of 2017, below the Euro area average of 9.1%.7 Consumer confidence has rebounded sharply, with the volume of retail sales ex motors increasing by $6.2\%^8$ in the year to February 2018.
-Personal consumption grew by $1.9\%^9$ in 2017 with a $2.4\%^{10}$ further expansion forecast for 2018, indicating that the recovery is becoming increasingly domestically led.
-Government debt as a percentage of GDP declined from a peak of 124%11 during the height of the euro crisis to now stand at 68%12 while tax revenue increased by 3.5%13 in the year to March 2018.
-The improvement in the public finances, combined with the strong momentum behind economic growth, has led to Ireland's sovereign credit rating being upgraded to A+ by Fitch in December 2017.
-Ireland's success in turning around its finances following the euro crisis has earned it a 'star pupil' reputation in Europe and created the stable environment which has spurred large capital inflows from international investors.
-Additionally, Brexit may provide a further boost to Dublin with relocations of well paid office jobs from London expected, adding an additional layer of high-value demand to the residential market.
+Economic drivers According to the Economic and Social Research Institute (ESRI), the Irish economy is expected to have grown by 8.2% in 2018, making it the fastest growing economy in Europe for a fifth consecutive year.
+Growth is supported by heightened foreign investment inflows, which has seen the unemployment rate fall to 5.4% at the end of Q3 2018, below the Euro area average of 6.7%7.
+The tightening labour market has placed upward pressure on wages, which grew by 3.2% in the year to Q3 20188.
+This has 2% 2008 2009 Source: Eurostat boosted personal consumption which is on course for a 2.6% expansion in 20189.
+Government debt as a percentage of GDP declined from a peak of 120%10 during the compared to 201712.

+FIGURE 6

+18%

+16%

+14%

+12%

+10%

+8%

+6%

+The improvement in the public finances, combined with the strong momentum behind economic growth, led to Ireland's sovereign credit rating being upgraded to